uikit/uikit-site/docs/pages/dropdown.md

 </div>
 ```

-Alternatively, the Drop component has two additional animation types which are not covered by the Animation component. `slide-*` animations slide the dropdown and its content from a selected direction, while with the `reveal-*` animations, the content of the dropdown stays static and is revealed from a selected direction.
+Alternatively, the Drop component has two additional animation types that are not covered by the Animation component. `slide-*` animations slide the dropdown and its content from a selected direction, while with the `reveal-*` animations, the content of the dropdown stays static and is revealed from a selected direction.

 | Animation       | Description                           |
 | --------------- | ------------------------------------- |